peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * (c) Most legacy East Asian encodings, such as `shift_jis` ,  `gbk` , and  `big5`  use 1 byte for ASCII (or a slightly modified version) and, usually, 2 or more bytes for national standard character sets.
 In many of these encodings, notably  `shift_jis` , characters whose code points use one byte traditionally take half the space of characters whose code points use two bytes.

- * Escape-based encodings are combinations of single- and/or multi-byte encodings, and use escape sequences and/or shift codes to change which encoding to use for the bytes that follow.
+ * <b>Escape-based encodings</b> are combinations of single- and/or multi-byte encodings, and use escape sequences and/or shift codes to change which encoding to use for the bytes that follow.
 For example:

  * (a)  `iso-2022-jp`  supports several escape sequences that shift into different encodings, including a Katakana, a Kanji, and an ASCII encoding (with ASCII as the default).

  * (b) UTF-7 (not included in the Encoding Standard) is a Unicode encoding that uses a limited subset of ASCII.
 The plus symbol is used to shift into a modified version of base-64 to encode other Unicode code points.

- * The Encoding Standard also defines a replacement encoding, which causes a decoding error and is used to alias a few problematic or unsupported encoding names, such as `hz-gb-2312` .
+ * The Encoding Standard also defines a <b>replacement encoding</b>, which causes a decoding error and is used to alias a few problematic or unsupported encoding names, such as `hz-gb-2312` .

-Getting an Encoding
+<b>Getting an Encoding</b>

 The Encoding Standard includes UTF-8, UTF-16, and many legacy encodings, and gives each one of them a name.
 The `GetEncoding(name)`  method takes a name string and returns an ICharacterEncoding object that implements that encoding, or `null`  if the name is unrecognized.

 However, the Encoding Standard is designed to include only encodings commonly used on Web pages, not in other protocols such as email.
 For email, the Encoding class includes an alternate function  `GetEncoding(name, forEmail)` .
 Setting `forEmail`  to  `true`  will use rules modified from the Encoding Standard to better suit encoding and decoding text from email messages.

-Classes for Character Encodings
+<b>Classes for Character Encodings</b>

 This Encodings class provides access to common character encodings through classes as described below:

- * An encoder class is a class that converts a sequence of bytes to a sequence of code points in the universal character set (otherwise known under the name Unicode).
+ * An <b>encoder class</b> is a class that converts a sequence of bytes to a sequence of code points in the universal character set (otherwise known under the name Unicode).
 An encoder class implements the  `ICharacterEncoder`  interface.

- * A decoder class is a class that converts a sequence of Unicode code points to a sequence of bytes.
+ * A <b>decoder class</b> is a class that converts a sequence of Unicode code points to a sequence of bytes.
 A decoder class implements the  `ICharacterDecoder`  interface.

- * An encoding class allows access to both an encoder class and a decoder class and implements the `ICharacterEncoding`  interface.
+ * An <b>encoding class</b> allows access to both an encoder class and a decoder class and implements the `ICharacterEncoding`  interface.
 The encoder and decoder classes should implement the same character encoding.

-Custom Encodings
+<b>Custom Encodings</b>

 Classes that implement the ICharacterEncoding interface can provide additional character encodings not included in the Encoding Standard.
 Some examples of these include the following: